6.4 Aerial-Ground Fusion

 └─ (project folder from the device)

-Copy the project folder from the device into the Lixel/ subfolder of your project directory.
+Copy the project folder from the device into the lixel/ subfolder of your project directory.
 Do not alter the internal structure of the project folder.

-Place all drone images in the Drone subfolder
+Place all drone images in the drone subfolder

-Copy all images from the drone's SD card into the Drone/ subfolder, preserving the DJI-generated folder structure.
+Copy all images from the drone's SD card into the drone/ subfolder, preserving the DJI-generated folder structure.
 This includes the grid flight folders and the takeoff/landing sequence folders.

-Run the XGRIDS Pose tool on the drone data
+For LixelStudio: run the XGRIDS Pose tool on the drone data

 The XGRIDS Pose tool (extract_preview_poses application, provided by XGRIDS) processes the drone images and generates the camera pose data that LixelStudio needs to align the aerial imagery with the LiDAR point cloud.
 Run this tool before opening LixelStudio.
 You can use the included visualization tool to verify that all camera poses have been correctly extracted before proceeding.